The Sun, Moon, and Stars Lesson Plan

 2. Students will play Sun Shooter and be assessed on their ability to answer the questions provided in the game correctly

-3. Teacher will analyze student results to determine what concepts need to be a focus for reteaching
+3. The teacher will analyze student results to determine what concepts need to be a focus for reteaching

 Possible Extension Activity

-Have students participate in the World MOON Project, which is a globally collaborative project that allows students from all over the world to observe and report on lunar phases. http://worldmoonproject.org/
+Have students participate in the World MOON Project, a globally collaborative project that allows students all over the world to observe and report on lunar phases. http://worldmoonproject.org/

 Lunar Phases Lesson Plan